-Food & Beverage is an area with much potential for environmental best practice and sustainability, and is taken seriously by our executive chef, David Miras.
-A key challenge is to source organic, regional produce in a quality up to scratch with the resort’s five-star standard.
+Food & Beverage is an area with much potential for environmental best practice and sustainability and is taken seriously by our executive chef, David Miras.
+A key challenge is to source organic, regional produce in quality up to scratch with the resort’s five-star standard.

 Especially sustainable fishing is a big topic, and we tell our kitchen staff which fish can be caught when, where and at what quantity.

 Reducing food waste is another focus.
-We’ve recently changed our buffet style lunch to a la carte.
-This makes a big difference if you take into account that a five-star buffet is expected to look as plentiful and marvelous to the last guest as it does to the first.
+We’ve recently changed our buffet-style lunch to a la carte.
+This makes a big difference if you take into account that a five-star buffet is expected to look as plentiful and marvellous to the last guest as it does to the first.